chaosprint/RaveForce/README.md

 # RaveForce
 RaveForce is an environment that allows you to define your musical task in SuperCollider and train an agent to do the task in Python.
+It aims to be an (OpenAI Gym](https://gym.openai.com/) alike environment for music.

 ## SuperCollider